 Best for: Scenery, Small & Quaint/Old Town-feel, Romantic Escapes, Budget -friendly, Excursions and Day Trips!

 2 or 3 days is a good amount of time to see the main attractions and squeeze in time to stumble across its hidden gems, but we’d gladly stay for longer!

 This palace and fortress complex is a UNESCO World Heritage Site and it really deserves the title.
+Originally built in the 9th Century, overlooking the city of Granada, Alhambra boasts some incredible designs, taking inspiration form Arabic architecture.
 From a distance, it is a truly grand sight and up close it is intricate and inspiring.

-A community of Roma people have made a home in these Nomadic caves in the Granada hills.
+Way back in 1492, a community of Roma people have made a home in these Nomadic caves in the Granada hills.
+Impressively, they carved a series of caves, large enough for each family to live in, into the soft rock faces, creating a Star Wars-like feel.
 This fascinating dwelling has attracted tourists from all over the world and for good reason, too.